dariol83/ccsds/README.md

 A simple graphical interface to inspect TM/TC/AOS/Space Packet data is provided as separate module (eu.dariolucia.ccsds.inspector).
 It is possible to implement custom connectors to allow inspection of data delivered from a custom source/protocol/format by implement a new service (in Java 11 terms) implementing the interface eu.dariolucia.ccsds.inspector.api.IConnectorFactory.

-## ENC/DEC (coming soon)
+## ENC/DEC
-A packet identification/encoding/decoding library, which supports basic data types (integer, real, enumeration, CCSDS absolute and relative time formats, strings, octet streams, bit streams).
-Focus on this implementation is on identification and decoding performance.
+A packet identification/encoding/decoding library, which supports basic data types (integer, real, enumeration, CCSDS absolute and relative time formats, strings, octet streams, bit streams) and array structures, as derived from the ECSS Packet Utilisation Standard (http://everyspec.com/ESA/download.php?spec=ECSS-E-70-41A.047794.pdf).
+The focus on this implementation is on reliable and efficient packet identification and decoding performance.
+Encoding performance has not been measured.
+The packet structure is defined using a custom XML format definition, built by means of JAXB annotations.

+# Goals
+The purpose of this repository is to produce, as far as my possibilities allow, simple, well-designed, well-documented, well-tested code with top performance.
+For each module (graphical elements and tools excluded) I have the following targets:
+- at least 90% line coverage with unit tests (easy to check with IntelliJ);
+- a set of performance tests;
+- no warnings when compiling;
+- good documentation at package, class, instance variable and method level;
+- provide specific code, and not generic, one-fits-all code: generic code is usually slow because it is over-engineered.
+No way.
+Simplicity is the key.

+Each module is built using Maven and can be compiled out of the box (if all its dependencies are satisfied) with Maven.

 # License
 All original source code on this repository is released under the terms and conditions of the Apache License 2.0.
 The source code includes code and resources from other authors, which can be freely obtained from the web.
 To be more specific: